rossmartin/ionic2-alpha-scroll/README.md

   })
   ```

-  ### KNOWN ISSUE - I cannot get AoT compiling to work currently.
-I am looking into how to make this possible with the Ionic 2.0.0 stable release.
-If anyone knows how to make it compatible with AoT please submit a pull request.

-  ### This means you cannot run `ionic build ios --prod` because that will use AoT compiling.
-Unfortunately you will have to use `ionic build ios` and omit the AoT compiling to use this component.

 ## Demo
 [Here is a sample Ionic 2 app on GitHub that shows how to use this component](https://github.com/rossmartin/ionic2-alpha-scroll-example)
 ![Animated](alpha-scroll.gif)